Quantumzhao/UIEngine/docs/milestones/README.md

 # UIEngine Milestone Outlines

-This directory contains bounded, implementation-ready plans for UIEngine milestones.
-An outline records the decisions, dependencies, exclusions, verification, and exit criteria needed to execute one milestone without redefining the wider product.
+This directory contains bounded milestone plans and their historical acceptance records.
+Completed and superseded outlines remain here because they explain why current capabilities exist, even when their provisional API shapes were later consolidated.

 Milestone outlines are derived from the repository's governing documents: